alxblzd/alxblzd.github.io/_posts/2025-01-19-proj-coraza-owasp-crs-haproxy.md

 For a great deep dive on TLS stack choices and tradeoffs, I strongly recommend this HAProxy article:
 <https://www.haproxy.com/blog/state-of-ssl-stacks>

-I chose this mostly because I wanted the challenge and wanted to really understand the full chain in production: TLS library choice, HTTP/3 behavior, logging, WAF decisions, and ban enforcement.
+I chose this mostly because I wanted the challenge and wanted to really understand the full chain: TLS library choice, HTTP/3 behavior, logging, WAF decisions, and ban enforcement.

 ## 1. Install HAProxy 3.3 with AWS-LC and QUIC (ARM)

 On ARM, I now default to building from source directly.
-It is the most reliable way to get HAProxy 3.3 + AWS-LC + QUIC in a predictable way.
+It is a reliable way to get HAProxy 3.3 + AWS-LC + QUIC on my oracle free tier arm server.

 ### 1.1 Build AWS-LC